 Female ejaculation is when a female’s urethra expels fluid during sex.
-It can happen when a female becomes sexually aroused, but there is not necessarily an association with having an orgasm.
+It can happen during arousal, but there is not necessarily an association with having an orgasm.

 In this article, we look at the current thinking on the mechanisms, purpose, and frequency of female ejaculation.

 Female ejaculation refers to the expulsion of fluid from a female’s urethra during orgasm or sexual arousal.
 The urethra is the duct that carries urine from the bladder to the outside of the body.

 This type more closely resembles male semen.
 It is typically thick and appears milky.
 The paraurethral glands

 Analysis has shown that the fluid contains prostatic acid phosphatase (PSA).
 PSA is an enzyme present in male semen that helps sperm motility.

 In addition, female ejaculate usually contains fructose, a form of sugar.
 Fructose is also generally present in male semen, where it acts as an energy source for sperm.

 This fluid is usually colorless and odorless.
 It originates in the bladder and

 Researchers have confirmed the existence and origin of both female ejaculate fluid and squirting fluid.
 A